 Low on time and money this holiday season?
 Need some quick crafts from upcycled materials you already have on hand?
-Here are three vintage holiday cookie cutter crafts for kids and adults – these are so easy even I can do them!
+Here are three vintage holiday cookie cutter crafts for kids and adults – salt dough ornaments, upcycle paper 3-D ornaments, and cookie cutter garland.
+These cookie cutter crafts are so easy even I can do them!

 3 Upcycled Cookie Cutter Crafts